camilin87/nullable/README.md

 nullable
 ========

-brief example on nullable types behavior on arithmetic operations
+Brief example on nullable types behavior on arithmetic operations.

+Basically any arithmetic operation on a null nullable object returns null.